Tim Locastro

-Timothy Donald Locastro (born July 14, 1992) is an American professional baseball outfielder in the New York Mets organization.
-He has played in Major League Baseball (MLB) for the Los Angeles Dodgers, Arizona Diamondbacks and New York Yankees.
-He holds the MLB record for most successful stolen bases to start a career, with 29.
+Timothy Donald Locastro (born July 14, 1992) is an American professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Arizona Diamondbacks, New York Yankees, and New York Mets.
+He holds the MLB record for most consecutive successful stolen bases to start a career, with 29.

+Early life

+Locastro was born in Auburn, New York, on July 14, 1992.
+He is of Italian and Irish descent and was raised in a churchgoing Roman Catholic home.
+His family were fans of the New York Yankees and of the Notre Dame Fighting Irish football team.

 Career

 Amateur career

 Locastro played high school baseball at Auburn High School in Auburn, New York, and then played college baseball at Ithaca College, where he was the Empire 8 player of the year in 2013 when he set school records for runs and stolen bases.
-He was drafted by the Toronto Blue Jays in the 13th round of the 2013 MLB draft and signed with them on June 13.

 Toronto Blue Jays

+Locastro was drafted by the Toronto Blue Jays in the 13th round of the 2013 MLB draft and signed with them on June 13.

 Locastro played for the Bluefield Blue Jays of the Appalachian League in 2013, hitting .283 in 43 games.
 The following season, he was selected to play in the Northwest League mid-season all-star game, and he hit .313 in 67 games for the Vancouver Canadians and also stole 32 bases while being caught only four times.
 He began the 2015 season with the Lansing Lugnuts of the Midwest League, where he hit .310 with 30 steals in 70 games.